nyacho04/holbertonschool-simple_shell/README.md

 ## Return Values
 - The `execute` function returns 0 on success and NULL on failure.
+- The `is_interactive` Returns 1 if the shell is running interactively and if it returns 0 is not.
 - The `flags_process` function returns a pointer to the string without the first token or NULL on failure.
 - The `srch_path` function returns a pointer to the path in the PATH or to the entered path, or NULL on failure.
 - The `main` function (nashell) returns 0 on success.